manassaloi/manassaloi.github.io/_posts/2016-05-04-the-ceo-next-door-elena.markdown

 + He ultimately simplified the various viewpoints by framing the decision in the very simple terms that legendary GE CEO Jack Welch had made famous: Can we become number one or number two in that sector?

 + Effective decision makers actively involve others in their decision process.
 They do that for two reasons.
 First, to get multiple inputs to improve the quality of the decision.
 And second, to pave the path to smooth execution by building ownership and buy-in for the decision with relevant stakeholders.
-So when the time comes to execute, those who have to carry out the decision become champions and willing volunteers, not chain-gang prisoners
+So when the time comes to execute, those who have to carry out the decision become champions and willing volunteers, not chain-gang prisoners.

 + Everyone has a voice but not a vote.
 Top CEOs recognize that there is an art to gathering input as part of the decision-making process.
 Yet they do not wait for consensus.

 + “Being consensus-driven can be too slow and often pushes toward least-common-denominator solutions,” Christophe told us.
 “But that doesn’t mean you can’t be collaborative.
 Allow people to speak out and express a different point of view, then make a decision and communicate.”

-+ A powerful additional benefit of simple decision frameworks is that once they are embraced by the organization, CEOs can step back from the vast majority of the decisions that now can be made by their employees
++ A powerful additional benefit of simple decision frameworks is that once they are embraced by the organization, CEOs can step back from the vast majority of the decisions that now can be made by their employees.

 + Do not step in when the decision rights reside with others in the organization who have the information and experience to make the decision.